vt-le/astnet/README.md

   * PyTorch 1.7.0

 ## Setup
-The code can be run under any environment with Python 3.8 and above.
+The code can be run with Python 3.8 and above.

 Install the required packages: